BilykAndrii/simple-data-warehouse/README.md

 filters:
 "dataSource" param could be equal some value "campaign" param could be equal some value
-"dateFrom" and "dateTo" param serve for period filtering
+"dateFrom" and "dateTo" params are for period filtering, default Date format is "MM/dd/yy", but it possible to set it with "dateFormat" param, f.i. "dateTo=17-11-2019&dateFormat=dd-MM-yyyy"

 Queries are generic, but all dimensions and metrics are predefine in code, along with one calculated metric (click-throgh-rate).
 Introducing of another calculated metric will be quite easy - just need to implement formula and bind it with parameter name.